realazthat/glsl-gaussian/README.md

 * `radius` - The radius of the gaussian blur; that is to say, the kernel window around the pixel will be of size `(2*radius+1)X(2*radius+1)`.
 * `fbos` - an array with at least 2 regl FBOs, used for ping-ponging during processing; should prolly have a type of float (32-bit) for each channel.
-* `currentFboIndex` the regl FBO index in `fbos` array to begin at for ping-ponging.
+* `currentFboIndex` - the regl FBO index in `fbos` array to begin at for ping-ponging.
 The function will begin by incrementing this value and using the next FBO in the array.
 The function will return a value in the form of `{currentFboIndex}` with the position of the last-used FBO.
 Defaults to `0`.
+* `boxPasses` - The number of box-blur passes to use; the default is `3`, which supposedly gets an approximation with an accuracy of 97% (<sup>[wikipedia](https://en.wikipedia.org/wiki/Box_blur)</sup>).
 * `outFbo` - destination regl FBO.
 Can be null, in which case the result will be left inside the `fbos` array on the last ping-pong; the return value with be of the form `{currentFboIndex}` so that you can retrieve it.
 See `gaussian.blur.box.compute()` for more documentation on an alternate form